cassidyjames/slacketron/README.md

 # slacketron

 Electron wrapper for Slack, built with Nativefier.
-Focused on arm64 support for now.
+Focused on Linux arm64 support.

 ## Dependencies